MicrosoftDocs/dataexplorer-docs/data-explorer/data-share-overview.md

 ## Data Provider - share data

-Follow the instructions in the below video to create a data share account, add dataset, and send invitation.
+Follow the instructions in the video to create a data share account, add a dataset, and send an invitation.

 [![Data provider - share data](https://img.youtube.com/vi/QmsTnr90_5o/0.jpg)](https://youtu.be/QmsTnr90_5o?&autoplay=1)